 We are the hands and feet of Jesus!
-Members of Salem are active in serving Jesus every day in our local community in many different ways!
-If you are looking for an opportunity to serve locally, we have options for adults, students, and families to get plugged in throughout the year, both on and off campus.
+Members of Salem are actively serving Jesus every day in our local community in many different ways!
+If you are looking for an opportunity to serve locally, we have options for adults, students, and families to get plugged in throughout the year, both on- and off-campus.
 This page will be updated often as needs change and new events are added throughout the year.

 "Working with MissionApex families gives me a way to reach out in my community and take another person's hand and make their day a little brighter.
 Giving children an opportunity to hear about what Jesus did for them because he loves them."– Terry